likelet/VSOLassoBag/docs/contents/parameters.rst

     :type: numeric
     :default: ``1000``
-    *the size of resample sample*
+    *the size of resample sample, only valid when permutation set to TRUE*

 .. confval:: imputeN

     :type: numeric
     :default: ``1000``
-    *the initial permutation times*
+    *the initial permutation times, only valid when permutation set to TRUE*

 .. confval:: imputeN.max

     :type: numeric
     :default: ``2000``
     *the max permutation times.
-Regardless of whether p has meet the requirement*
+Regardless of whether p has meet the requirement,, only valid when permutation set to TRUE*

 .. confval:: permut.increase

     :type: numeric
     :default: ``1000``
-    *if the initial imputeN times of permutation doesn't meet the requirement, then we add ¡®permut.increase times of permutation¡¯ to get more random/permutation values*
+    *if the initial imputeN times of permutation doesn't meet the requirement, then we add ¡®permut.increase times of permutation¡¯ to get more random/permutation values, only valid when permutation set to TRUE*

 .. confval:: boot.rep

     :type: bool
     :default: ``TRUE``
-    *whether :"sampling with return" or not*
+    *whether :"sampling with return" or not, only valid when permutation set to TRUE*

 .. confval:: a.family